Setting Personal and Family Wealth Goals

 Move saving up your priorities list

-Typically when we budget, we budget all of the required obligations that we have — mortgages, car loans, utilities — and then we budget our spending.
-And whatever is left over, which is often nothing, is what we save.
-Re–order your list (and priorities): pay required household bills and then budget your savings, moving nonessentials to the bottom of the list.
+Typically when we budget, we budget all of the required obligations that we have — mortgages, car loans, utilities — and then we budget our discretionary spending.
+And whatever is left over, if anything, is what we save.
+Re-order your list (and priorities): Pay required household bills and then budget your savings, moving nonessentials to the bottom of the list.

 Smart planning starts with a simple principle: Pay yourself first.

-Save systematically to take advantage of compound growth.
+Save systematically to take advantage of the potential for compound growth.
 As a hypothetical example, Sally, age 23, invests $5,500 a year for 10 years in a Traditional IRA.
-At age 65, her investment will be worth $363,418, based on a consistent return of 5%.
+At age 65, her investment will be worth $363,418, based on a hypothetical, consistent return of 5%.
 By contrast, David starts funding his Traditional IRA at age 40, putting in a total of $143,000 over 26 years until he's 65.
-His investment will be worth $295,180 — about $68,000 less than Sally earned even though she invested $88,000 less.
+Using that same assumed return, his investment will be worth $295,180 — about $68,000 less than Sally has in her account even though she invested $88,000 less.

 A small amount can be huge here, even if you are saving $10 a week or $50 a month or $200 a month.
-Doing so is more reliable that hoping for an inheritance from your parents, who may incur unexpected medical bills or give their money to someone else.
-And the odds of being able to afford those saving levels are better than winning the lottery.
+Doing so may be more reliable than hoping for an inheritance from your parents, who may incur unexpected medical bills or give their money to someone else.

 - Drop any insecurity about not having an investment plan for the future and immediately start saving more.